MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ### Microsoft Admin Center

 For line-of-business developers and IT admins, Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)) is your one stop to upload custom copilot plugins and manage both custom and store-bought Microsoft 365 and Copilot extensibility solutions.
-Learn more about copilot-related management options in TODO: Link to MAC docs copilot section
+Learn more about copilot-related management options in the [Microsoft 365 Copilot extensibility](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps) section of Microsoft 365 admin center help documentation.

 For details on deploying a custom copilot plugin or connector to your organization, see [Publish plugins and connectors for Microsoft 365 Copilot](./publish.md).

 ## Comprehensive tools and support

-TODO: Introduce tools for building Copilot plugins and connectors

-TODO: Power Platform representation
+Microsoft 365 provides a rich set of developer resources for extending Microsoft Copilot, Teams, and other Microsoft 365 experiences.

 ### Teams Toolkit

-TODO
+[Teams Toolkit](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals) helps developers create and deploy Teams apps that work across Microsoft 365 and Copilot with integrated identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with a "zero-configuration" approach to the developer experience.
+Teams Toolkit is available as [Visual Studio Code extension](/microsoftteams/platform/toolkit/install-teams-toolkit), [Visual Studio workload](/microsoftteams/platform/toolkit/toolkit-v4/install-teams-toolkit-vs), and as the [TeamsFx command line interface](/microsoftteams/platform/toolkit/teamsfx-cli).

-### Teams Developer Portal
+### Developer Portal for Teams

-TODO

-### Code samples

-TODO: Link to Copilot samples, Teams/GCs/PowerPlat samples

-### Copilot extensibility support and feedback

-TODO: Summarize + link support and feedback resources
+The [Developer Portal for Teams](/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) is the primary tool for configuring, distributing, and managing Microsoft Teams apps, including apps extended to run across Microsoft 365 and Copilot plugins.
+With Developer Portal, you can collaborate with colleagues on your app, set up runtime environments, and much more.

-## Microsoft Security, Trust, and commitment to Responsible AI
+## Microsoft security, trust, and commitment to Responsible AI

-TODO: Summarize security/privacy/responsible AI for developers and link off to copilot article for further details.
+Microsoft 365 Copilot is compliant with existing privacy, security, and compliance commitments to Microsoft 365 commercial customers, including the General Data Protection Regulation (GDPR) and European Union (EU) Data Boundary.
+Microsoft 365 Copilot presents only data that each individual can access using the same underlying controls for data access used in other Microsoft 365 services.
+For more info, see Microsoft [privacy policy and service documentation](https://privacy.microsoft.com/) and [commitment to responsible AI](https://www.microsoft.com/ai/responsible-ai).